The role of a police detective

 Question everything

-As a detective you care.
-It’s a serious career choice.
-You understand that crime is a product of complex issues, often stretching through generations and controlling whole estates.
+As a detective you understand that crime is a product of complex issues, often stretching through generations and controlling whole estates.

 Colleagues, local residents, other agencies and victims of crime all need you to get it right.
 If you know how to manage, investigate and stay focused, a detective role is for you.